Taking Control: How to Resolve a Business Dispute

 Compromise – Do not confuse compromising with losing.
 In many cases giving up a small point could ultimately save you a great deal of time and money.

 Mediation – There are many reasons why it may be impossible for you and the other party to reach a compromise on your own.
 In such cases you may benefit from professional mediation.
 Mediation has several benefits over court action.
 Mediation can be more cost effective and unlike public court hearings, mediation is confidential.
 Mediated settlements are often easier to collect, as both parties agree to them; however, if the other party does not comply, mediated settlements are fully enforceable in court.

-Court – Some matters can only be resolved in court.
-Talk with your attorney about the best legal strategy for your matter.
+Court - Some matters can only be resolved in court.
+Talk with your lawyer about the best legal strategy for your matter.
 Depending on the nature of your dispute, small claims court may be an option.

 Learn – Every dispute or challenge is a learning opportunity.
 Think about how you can avoid problems in the future.
 Apply those lessons to your company policies and train employees accordingly.
 Do you need to improve your contracts?
 Should you refresh your employee manual?
 Do employees need additional training?
 Turn a difficult experience into something that will help you and your business grow.

 LegalShield provides access to legal services offered by a network of provider law firms to LegalShield Members through member-based participation.
 Neither LegalShield nor its officers, employees or sales associates directly or indirectly provide legal services, representation or advice.
 See a plan contract at www.legalshield.com for specific state of residence for complete terms, coverage, amounts, and conditions.
 This is not intended to be legal or medical advice.
 Please contact a medical professional for medical advice or assistance and an attorney for legal advice or assistance.